gbark/fliptrips/posts/Private-Island-Sunset-Dream.md

 The kitchen is fully equipped with all the modern amenities including a refrigerator, stove, microwave oven, kettle coffee maker, toaster and dinnerware set.
 There is also a dining table for eight people in the living area with breakfast bar where you can enjoy your meals while enjoying the view of Gili Air from your private terrace or sunroom.
 You will have access to WiFi Internet connection on this island so you can stay connected while you're relaxing on your holiday retreat in Indonesia.

 The private pool on this island offers you many opportunities for relaxation after a long day exploring the wonderful local attractions in Lombok or visiting nearby islands such as Gili Meno or Gili Trawangan islands with its famous Blue Lagoon swimming spot with its spectacular view of the sunset over the Indian Ocean!

-Enjoy Your Luxury Stay at Private Island Sunset Dream

-With its unique location on a private island Private Island Sunset Dream offers you an unforgettable accommodation experience in Lombok!